3mohamed-abdelfattah/3mohamed-abdelfattah/README.md

 ### Hey...
 <p>
-Hello, I'm Mohamed Mohamed, a Mobile Developer, from EGYPT.
+Hello, I'm Mohamed Mohamed, a Cross-Platform Software Developer, from EGYPT.
 Seeking internship opportunities or development projects to elevate my skills in computer science and programming techniques, ready to explore the challenges of modern technology.🚀

 Beyond my professional roles, I actively contribute to the open-source community, showcasing extensive expertise in various tech domains such as Android Native, Web Development, JavaScript, Kotlin, and more.